learn-academy-2023-alpha/wildlife-tracker-mikerogers04/README.md

 Can see a status code of 422 when a post request can not be completed because of validation errors
 Hint: Handling Errors in an API Application the Rails Way

+Story 5: In order to increase efficiency, as a user of the API, I need to add an animal and a sighting at the same time.

+Branch: submit-animal-with-sightings

+Acceptance Criteria

+Can create new animal along with sighting data in a single API request
+Hint: Look into accepts_nested_attributes_for